sklivvz/cthulhu/README.md

 To build the module from source, the instructions are in our [build](https://github.com/sklivvz/cthulhu/blob/master/docs/build.md) page.

-The full documentation of the Redis API, inclding the updated implementation status is in our [API](https://github.com/sklivvz/cthulhu/blob/master/docs/API.md) doc.
+The full documentation of the Redis API, including the updated implementation status is in our [API](https://github.com/sklivvz/cthulhu/blob/master/docs/API.md) doc.

  ## Version

- The current version is 0.2.
+ The current version is 0.3.

  ## License